 Yet we live in an age when the life of love is exceedingly difficult.
 And, in an age when no one seems to agree on what love even means!
 Even so, everyone would likely agree that we inhabit a time of rapid change and cultural upheaval.
 This reality poses a challenge to the whole church.
 Today, the challenge is not what do we need to think, believe, or do.
 It is, instead, how do we become lovers of God and neighbor in Jesus Christ?
 How are we to live the life of Christian discipleship?

-The School of Love seeks to be an answer to that question.
+School of Love seeks to be a response to this challenge.

-Re-imagining and re-inhabiting some of the richest strands of Christianity from Africa, Europe, South/Central America, and the U.S., the School of Love works to form new habits of “life together” for the sake of 1) deep formation into the Christian life, and 2) justice and beloved community across systemic divides in Winston-Salem.
-We undertake this work in a way that supports the church, striving to help renew and rediscover who she is.
-For it is only in Christ’s body that we become lovers of God and neighbor.
+Throughout history, when the church has struggled to make disciples in a new cultural context, certain movements have emerged as ways to experiment with new forms of Christian faithfulness.
+Re-imagining and re-inhabiting some of the richest strands of Christianity, School of Love likewise works to establish new rhythms of life together for the sake of (1) deep formation into the Christian life and (2) justice and beloved community across systemic divides in Winston-Salem.
+It also undertakes this work in a way that supports the whole church.
+For it is only in Christ’s one Body that we become disciples who love God and neighbor.